-- 1. Acceptance of or submission to such conduct is made either explicitly or implicitly a term or condition of employment or education, or - 2.
-The individual's response to such conduct is used as a basis for employment
+1. Acceptance of or submission to such conduct is made either explicitly or implicitly a term or condition of employment or education, or

-- 3. Such conduct interferes with an individual's job duties, education, or participation in extracurricular activities, or - 4.
+- 2. The individual's response to such conduct is used as a basis for employment decisions affecting an employee or as a basis for educational, disciplinary, or other decisions affecting a student, or - 3.
+Such conduct interferes with an individual's job duties, education, or participation in extracurricular activities, or - 4.
 The conduct creates an intimidating, hostile or offensive work or school environment.
 The legal definition of sexual harassment is broad.
 In addition to the above examples, other sexually oriented conduct, whether it is intended or not, that is unwelcome and has the effect of creating a work or educational environment that is hostile, offensive, intimidating or humiliating to individuals of either gender may also constitute sexual harassment.